yani-/yani-/README.md

 Welcome to my GitHub profile!
 Here, I share free, open source projects aimed at making life easier for developers and tech enthusiasts.
 Follow along to get notified about new tools and updates.

-## About Me

-I'm passionate about building practical software solutions that anyone can use.
-This space is dedicated solely to open source contributions - I'm not available for hire.
-My focus is on quality, simplicity, and community collaboration.

 ## Projects

 - **[Drop and Read](https://github.com/yani-/dropnread):**